laszlowaty/WebClient/README.md

 npm run build
 ```

-The compiled web client will be in the "build" folder.
+The compiled web client will be placed in the "build" folder.

----

-**Or, if that is too complicated, you can just take the current "build" folder, find the `proxyHost:"killer-mud.pl",proxyPort:"8080"` in one of the JS files and edit it.**